^^^ ^^

 Note

-Address lookups require a historical connection (including lakehouse).
+historical connection (including lakehouse). _address__object_id works

 from amsdal import Versions